JadenD5321/JadenD5321/README.md

-- 👋 Hi, I’m Jaden Dodoo-Tawiah
+- 👋 Hi, I’m Jaden Dodoo-Tawiah and I am currently an undergradute pursing a degree in Computer Science.
-- 👀 I’m interested in Data Science, Artificial intellignece, Machine learning and building ios applications
+- 👀 I’m interested in diving into building more web applications primarly using backend.
-- 🌱 I’m currently learning iOS applications and Python
-- 💞️ I’m looking to collaborate on different projects with software engineers and looking at internship opportunities where I can part of an individual that can transform and change the evolution of technology.
+- 💞️ I’m looking to collaborate on different projects with software engineers through internship opportunities and hackathons where I can apply my technological skills where I could make a massive impact in society.

 - 📫 How to reach me
+You can reach out to me through the following contacts

 Email:jadendodoo@gmail.com
 Linkedln: https://www.linkedin.com/in/jaden-dodoo-tawiah-19866b22b/

 <!---